Arcadia County Park: Depression Era

-The land on which Arcadia County Park sits was originally the site of Ross Field, a former World War I training field used by the United States Army Air Service (USAAS).
-After the war ended in 1918, the roughly 3,500 soldiers of the balloon training school began to vacate Ross Field.
-Through an act of Congress in 1935, The War Department returned the land to Los Angeles County with the provision that a park be built in its place.
+In 1935, through an act of Congress, the United States Department of War deeded 185 acres to Los Angeles County with the provision that it be used as a park and recreation center.
 This was mostly made possible by the efforts of then-Congressman John H. Hoeppel of California's 12th district.
 After being approved by President Roosevelt, groundbreaking for the park began on February 10, 1936, and the park was dedicated on July 4, 1938.
 It officially opened for public use on October 12, 1938, with most of the construction being completed by the Works Progress Administration (WPA).
 The project employed over 600 men and cost around $1,000,000.
+The redevelopment of Ross Field was a Works Progress Administration project that included not just the golf course but a swimming pool, tennis courts, two baseball fields, a children's playground, and a lawn bowling complex.
+The recreational area in which these amenities were built is now part of Arcadia County Park.

 The name of the park was eventually changed from the "Santa Anita Recreational Park" to "Arcadia County Park" due to confusion with the nearby Santa Anita Park.
 Over the years, numerous minor projects were completed on the park, including $50,000 appropriated in 1950 for general improvements.
 On May 26, 2016, the city of Arcadia unveiled a monument near the northeast corner of the park in honor of the 14 local servicemen killed in the Vietnam War.

+The Course Opens

+The Santa Anita Golf course opened in two stages.
+Nine holes were opened on April 24, 1938 and the complete 18 opened on October 12, 1938.